gencat/participa/docs/HOW_TO_UPGRADE.md

       * "config/locales/"

-  6. Decidim Meetings Extended ("decidim-meetings"): Add a new functionality of "Global Agenda".
+  6. Decidim Meetings Extended ("decidim-meetings"): Adds a new functionality of "Global Agenda".

-      This needs to be upgraded according with the upgrades of "Meetings".
+      The next files needs to be upgraded according with the upgrades of  "Meetings" module.
+If the files change to "decidim-meetings" module, you must also change them to "decidim-meetings-extended"
-      The files to take care are:
       * "app/controllers/decidim/meetings/extended/meetings_extended_controller.rb"
       * "app/views/decidim/meetings/extended/meetings_extended/meetings.html.erb"
       * "app/views/layouts/pages/meetings/"